-Recommended conditions of approval are provided for master plan facilities included in the MPOT.
-Sidewalk improvements are also recommended along Edwards Way.
-A small amount of bicycle parking is also recommended.
+Conditions of approval are provided for master plan facilities included in the MPOT.
+Sidewalk improvements are also required along Edwards Way.
+A small amount of bicycle parking is also required.
 Crosswalk locations and treatments can be determined at the time of specific design plan (SDP).

-7. Transportation-This application is supported by a traffic study dated June 2018 using traffic counts taken in September 2017.
-The findings and recommendations outlined below are based upon a review of these materials and analyses conducted by staff, consistent with the "Transportation Review Guidelines, Part 1, 2012" (Guidelines).
+10. Transportation-This application is supported by a traffic study dated June 2018 using traffic counts taken in May 2017.
+The findings outlined below are based upon a review of these materials and analyses conducted, consistent with the "Transportation Review Guidelines, Part 1" (Guidelines).